How to Practice Self-Love

 Many people struggle with self-love because they have learned to ignore their own needs.

-You might feel guilty for resting, asking for space, or setting boundaries.
+You might feel guilty for resting, saying no, asking for help, or choosing yourself when someone else is disappointed.

 But self-love includes recognizing that your needs matter.